SoftwareAG/c8y-docs/content/web/tutorials-bundle/add-a-custom-widget-to-dashboard.md

  **Version:** 1017.0.23 | **Packages:** @c8y/cli, @c8y/apps and @c8y/ngx-components

-If the widgets that are provided by the platform do not meet your requirements, you might want to create a custom widget and add it to a dashboard.
+If the widgets that are provided by the platform do not meet your requirements, you can create a custom widget and add it to a dashboard.

 A typical dashboard looks like this, showing various widgets: